aicccia/Portfolio-Website/README.md

 # To Add:
 * Add pictures for sites
 * Add description of sites
-* add github and link to "see site live"
+* add menu for projects to header and to go back to top
-* redo menus